Family & Community Resource Centre

 With the right information, communities can flourish.
-The Community Resource Centre (CRC) can help you solve a variety of problems and direct you to resources for help.
-The Community Resource Centre is a free and confidential service that offers all Chestermere and South East Rocky View individuals and families assistance with basic needs support and information and referrals to local supports and resources.
+The Family & Community Resource Centre (FCRC) can help you solve a variety of problems and direct you to resources for help.
+The Family & Community Resource Centre is a free and confidential service that offers all Chestermere and South East Rocky View individuals and families assistance with basic needs support and information and referrals to local supports and resources.

 - Assistance with accessing government support programs (ie. Income Support, Child Care Subsidy, Special Needs Assistance for Seniors, etc.).